ihpled/gnomelets/README.md

 *   **Scale**: Adjust the size of the characters to fit your screen resolution or preference.
 *   **In Front of Maximized**: Choose whether gnomelets walk in front of your windows or behind them.
 Use **Partial** or **Disallow** for a "distraction-free" experience: Partial intelligently hides gnomelets only when a maximized window is focused, while Disallow keeps them hidden behind maximized windows.
 *   **Dock Support**: Explicitly select "Dash to Dock (Ubuntu Dock)", "Dash to Panel", or "None" to optimize interaction.
-*   **Allow Interaction**: Now you can enable/disable the ability to drag and drop gnomelets with your mouse!
+*   **Allows Interaction**: Now you can enable/disable the ability to drag and drop gnomelets with your mouse!
+*   **Jump Power**: Configure the vertical jump strength to make gnomelets hop higher or lower.

 ## Adding Custom Characters